 Growth & change

 Over the years, Women's Trad Festival has grown exponentially around our core values and aims and has developed a group of incredibly supportive and generous sponsors.
 From gear and shoes for the attendees to borrow, to mentor and leader support, our sponsors are integral to the success of the festival.

 We have produced and featured in films and appear in media throughout the climbing world, however, up until 2019 we never advertised the event, word of mouth simply did our work for us and we have always had more people wanting to come than we can realistically cater to!

 As long as this is the case, it is clear that Women’s Trad Festival remains something that is very much wanted and needed.

 Having gone from strength to strength, we are only inspired to go further.
 We have always worked to keep the festival relevant and respond to what’s wanted.
 Weaving in underlying intentions around our key values of mental wellbeing, sustainability and community building, the festival will continue to center these aspects in everything it does.

-Over the years, we have had a strong focus on widening provision, offering different ticket options as different needs arise, as well as hoping to continue to expand our scholarship and bursary scheme in the future.
+Over the years, we have had a strong focus on widening provision and offering different ticket options as different needs arise, as well as continuing to expand our scholarship and bursary scheme.

-Each year brings new changes and growth in some way.
+Each year has brought new changes and growth in some way.
 We take participant feedback on board as a core part of future planning, responding to the voice of the community, each year designing the festival afresh.